The Skye Boat Song: After 1980

 "The Skye Boat Song" can be heard at the beginning of "Who Stole the Bagpipes", the second episode in season one of the early 1980s British cartoon Dangermouse.
+It can also be heard in "Tomorrow Night" by the New Zealand musical theatre duo The Front Lawn on their 1989 album Songs from the Front Lawn.

 Roger Whittaker's duet version with Des O'Connor, released in 1986, made the UK top 10; it combined O'Connor's vocals with Whittaker's whistling version, a part of his repertoire since at least the mid-1970s.
 The track was recorded at London's Holland Park Lansdowne Studios (now a high-end residential underground property) with session drummer Peter Boita along with all the high-profile studio session players of the day.
 The cellist Julian Lloyd Webber recorded an instrumental version of the song in 1986 on the album Encore!.

 In the 1987 horror movie, It's Alive III: Island of the Alive, the main character played by Michael Moriarty sings the song on board a boat with crew members at 46 mins 17 secs.

 The Shadows played an instrumental version of the song on their 1987 album Simply Shadows.
 Singer Tori Amos covered the song as part of a song trilogy entitled "Etienne Trilogy" on her debut album Y Kant Tori Read (1988).
-James Galway and The Chieftains recorded an instrumental version (which was used as background music for a Johnnie Walker commercial) in February 1990 at Studios 301, Sydney, Australia, released on the album Over the Sea to Skye - The Celtic Connection.
+James Galway and The Chieftains recorded an instrumental version (which was used as background music for a Johnnie Walker commercial) in February 1990 at Studios 301, Sydney, Australia, released on the album Over the Sea to Skye – The Celtic Connection.
 There is also a version on The Corries In Concert / Scottish Love Songs album (track 19).
 Galway plays the instrumental version on episode 1957 of Sesame Street, originally aired in 1984.

 Stellan Skarsgård's character plays this song on the cello in the 1992 film Wind.
 Canadian Punk band The Real McKenzies covered this song on their 1995 debut album The Real McKenzies.